Scabies in Children

 - Taking medicines by mouth to kill the mites

 - Taking antihistamine medicine by mouth to help relieve itching

 - Using other medicines on the skin as needed

 The itching may go on for many weeks after the initial treatment of the scabies.
-If scabies are still present after this time or if new burrows appear, call your child’s healthcare provider.
+If scabies is still present after this time, or if new burrows appear, call your child’s healthcare provider.
 Your child may need to be retreated.

-What are the possible complications of scabies in a child?
+What are possible complications of scabies in a child?

 The intense itching caused by scabies can lead to bacterial infections such as impetigo.
 It can also cause thickening and scaling of the skin.